kumahq/kuma/docs/madr/decisions/057-rework-mesh-routes-matching.md

 For MeshLoadBalancingStrategy adding producer/consumer model can be problematic, for load balancing and hashing.
 Since this is configured on outbound it falls into producer/consumer policy model.
 But who should have more power on deciding hashing rules?
-I think it should be producer who is an owner of service who decides how to apply this configuration which is not compliant with our consumer/producer model.
+It should be producer who is an owner of service who decides how to apply this configuration which is not compliant with our consumer/producer model.

+For example, we could have a service that each instance is responsible for handling specific clients.
+We can use `RingHash` to make sure that specific clients requests are processed by the same instance.
+This should be configured in producer policy.
+Changing this at consumer level can influence correctness of computations in our service.

 ### Merging and applying configurations